davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 * Single-certificate deployments on subscribers are fragile, particularly in the face of distrusts or other changes to what a relying party accepts.

-* Certificates must meet the superset of policy requirements, which may differ between relying parties.
+* Certificates must meet all relying policy requirements at once, and requirements may differ being relying parties.

 * When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers.